IIIF/api/source/auth/2.0/index.md

 |`external` | The user is expected to have already acquired the authorizing aspect, and no access service will be used. |
 {: .api-table .first-col-normal }

-The `interactive` profile requires additional properties in the service description, defined in section xxx below.
+The `interactive` profile requires additional properties in the service description, defined in the [Interactive Interaction Pattern][auth20-interactive-pattern] section below.

 ```json-doc
 { "profile": "interactive" }